loicsander/Font2PDF/README.md

 ## makeProof.py

 As the name indicates, this script is meant to produce proofing sheets.
-You can feed text, or glyphs, to the script by two means.
-Either you provide strings (text), or lists of glyphs.
+You can feed text or glyphs to the script by two means: either you provide strings (text), or lists of glyphs.

 ```python
 # strings